AnonymousMFTracer/Supplementary-Material/readme.md

 This phenomenon arises from valuation drift—a mismatch between the token’s market price at time $t_1$ (deposit) and $t_2$ (withdrawal).
 Similar distortions occur in the presence of price slippage.
 For instance, during panic-induced sell-offs, DeFi swaps may execute at unfavorable rates, causing a discrepancy between the input and output values.
 From a balance-sheet perspective, part of the “missing” value is effectively transferred to public liquidity pools.
 Without address-level contextual information, MFTracer may incorrectly interpret such residual value flows as criminal transfers, leading to false labeling of common service addresses as laundering participants.

 **Manual Review and Mitigation Potential.**
-As discussed in Section 4.2, such false positives can often be filtered out manually  within a few dozen minutes by inspecting token types and public address tags.
+As discussed in the paper's Section IV-B, such false positives can often be filtered out manually within a few dozen minutes by inspecting token types and public address tags.
 However, to minimize human review time, we propose two practical improvements:

 1. *Token-Aware Asset Balances.* Currently, MFTracer maintains per-address USD-denominated balance sheets.
 We propose extending this to token-specific multi-asset ledgers.
 By appending token type metadata to the transaction-level fund flow outputs, MFTracer can construct *asset-based* rather than value-based balance states.
 This approach would eliminate valuation drift caused by market fluctuations.
 Although this enhancement may marginally increase storage overhead, MFTracer already achieves a 3.7$\times$—9.4$\times$ improvement in storage efficiency, making this trade-off acceptable.
 2. *Integration with Address Labeling Systems.* To address errors stemming from price slippage and transfers to public infrastructure, we suggest integrating MFTracer with blockchain address labeling services such as Etherscan [5], Moralis [18], MetaSleuth [19], or Chainlabs [20].
 These platforms maintain curated labels for exchanges, bridges, liquidity pools, and other non-adversarial service addresses.
 Incorporating such data into MFTracer’s inference process would allow the system to avoid flagging known public infrastructure as part of laundering trails—particularly in cases where residual value "leaks" to public endpoints during volatile market conditions.